Voting Rights

 What is Ranked Choice Voting?

 Ranked Choice Voting allows voters to rank up to five candidates by preference instead of choosing just one.
-Starting in 2021, New York City voters will have the option to rank their top five candidates in our local primary and special elections for Mayor, Comptroller, Public Advocate, Borough President, and City Council.
+New York City voters have the option to rank their top five candidates in our local primary and special elections for Mayor, Comptroller, Public Advocate, Borough President, and City Council.
 Learn more at RankTheVoteNYC.org.

 What if I have trouble trying to vote?